 History.An airway history should be conducted, whenever feasible, before the initiation of anesthetic care and airway management in all patients.
 The intent of the airway history is to detect medical, surgical, and anesthetic factors that may indicate the presence of a difficult airway.
 Examination of previous anesthetic records, if available in a timely manner, may yield useful information about airway management.

 Physical Examination.An airway physical examination should be conducted, whenever feasible, before the initiation of anesthetic care and airway management in all patients.
 The intent of this examination is to detect physical characteristics that may indicate the presence of a difficult airway.
-Multiple airway features should be assessed (table 1).
+Multiple airway features should be assessed (

 Additional Evaluation.Additional evaluation may be indicated in some patients to characterize the likelihood or nature of the anticipated airway difficulty.
 The findings of the airway history and physical examination may be useful in guiding the selection of specific diagnostic tests and consultation.